Aggregates resources and excess soil

 We’re reviewing Regional Official Plan mineral aggregates resources and excess soil management policies.

-An aggregate is the technical name for sand, gravel or crushed stone used in construction.
+A mineral aggregate resource is the technical name for sand, gravel or crushed stone used in construction.

 Peel’s aggregate resource base is made up of loose sands and gravels, shale, sandstone and dolostone.
 We use aggregate to build roads, infrastructure and homes.

-High Potential Mineral Aggregate Resource Areas (HPMARA) are areas the Region has identified as likely having mineral aggregate resources.
+High Potential Mineral Aggregate Resource Areas (HPMARA) are areas that identify significant deposits of mineral aggregate resources.

 We’re committed to: